knapply/data-carpentry/docs/1-basics.md

 1 +
 ```

-`1 + ` isn't a complete expression, so R will look for more on subsequent lines.
+`1 + ` isn't a complete expression, so R prompt for more code on subsequent lines.
 You'll see something like the following:

 ```r